ismaelramos.dev

 Table of content

-You have all the code available in this repo, which tries to represent a real-world app.
-If you are learning Angular, give it a try, and give me your thoughts!
+All the code is available in this repo, which aims to represent a real-world app.
+If you’re learning Angular, give it a try and let me know what you think!

 DEMO HERE: https://angular-example-app.onrender.com/